kuzzleio/documentation/src/api/1/controller-index/set-auto-refresh/index.md

 {{{since "1.0.0"}}}

-Change the `autoRefresh` configuration of an index.
+Changes the `autoRefresh` configuration of an index.

 The `autoRefresh` flag, when set to true, tells Kuzzle to perform an immediate [`refresh`](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/docs-refresh.html) request after each write request, instead of waiting the regular refreshes occuring every seconds.